 Menopausal women will often complain of low libido.
 Unfortunately, synthetic hormone replacement will often not alleviate the problem.
 The use of bioidentical hormones, hormones that are exact copies of hormones naturally produced by the body, can be very effective at returning the vigor and sex drive of youth.

-Amino acids such as L-arginine can boost nitric oxide, a compound that relaxes blood vessels, and promotes more blood flow to the sexual organs.
-Gingko may also be used yet has shown only mild improvement for treatment of low libido.
+Amino acids such as L-arginine can boost nitric oxide, a compound that works to relax blood vessels and allow more blood to flow through arteries and this of course includes to the sexual organs.
+Supplementation can improve sexual satisfaction in women and erectile function in men.
+Ginko may also be of some, although mild, benefit, as well.

 Viagra/Cialis/Lavitra, we have all been inundated with the commercials for these products to treat male erectile dysfunction.
 They typically do not increase libido in men, but desire and orgasm is more complicated in women than in men.
 These medications can effectively improve the cascade of arousal in women and can increase libido and sexual satisfaction for about 30% of women and also can help women suffering from sexual dysfunction due to use of antidepressants.